cobsha/hamon-application/README.md

 <img width="1042" alt="modified_code" src="https://github.com/cobsha/hamon-application/assets/71638921/a3f5bde6-e465-4a83-88ae-52632cb28b83">

-But The updated code will passed since it give the desired result for the given values in the test cases.
+But The updated code will be passed since it give the desired result for the given values in the test cases.

 ### Summary